elianasoledadescudero2120/jobberwocky-eliana-escudero/README.md

 In addition the job-searching service **consumes data from an external job opportunity source** accessible through: [jobberwocky-extra-source](http://localhost:8080/jobs). _(The port and url of external service may vary depending on configuration settings)_

+I assumed that in the list of external jobs returned, the name field also acts as a unique key.

 ----- **EXAMPLES** -----

 **Url**: [http://localhost:3002/job/all?name=jr java developer](http://localhost:3002/job/all?name=jr%20java%20developer)